plus3it/amigen7/Docs/README_BootstrapAMIselection.md

 In order to produce AMIs that support desired features, it is important that the AMI used to bootstrap from supports those same features:

 * For candidate RHEL 7 bootstrap AMIs: ensure that the AMI has a valid `billingProducts` value set (typically `bp-6fa54006`).
 This gives resultant AMIs access to the Red Hat RPM repositories.
+At this point in time,  a way to use the AWS APIs/utilities to pull attribute information directly from an unlaunched AMI has yet to be identified.
+The only currently-known way is per the notes in this [BlogSpot post](https://thjones2.blogspot.com/2015/03/so-you-dont-want-to-byol.html).
 * For all EL 7 bootstrap AMIs: ensure that the AMI has SriovNetSupport support enabled.
 This gives resultant AMIs the ability to produce instances that support 10Gbps networking mode.

     ~~~